pondurupurnachandrarao-cmd/JavaPrograms/README.md

 3️.
 A multiplication table program demonstrates the use of a for loop to generate and display the multiplication table of a given number up to 12.

 4. A Java program that accepts a user’s name as input and displays a personalized welcome message using that name.

 5. A Java program that accepts a number from the user and determines whether the given number is even or odd using appropriate conditional statements.

 6. A Java program that calculates and displays the grade of a student based on marks entered by the user using an else-if ladder statement.

+7. A java program to display the dayName using a Switch case.